Svampp/UnityProjects/C# (Unity projects)/Defender/README.md

-A game that shows the work of PlayerPrefs, the player shoots at asteroids, the best result is saved in the game.
+A space-themed game demonstrating the use of PlayerPrefs for data persistence.
+The player engages in shooting asteroids, with the highest score being saved.
-The codes are contained in Assets --> Scripts